This post covers how to get to the top of Westminster Cathedral, when mass is held, how to hear the Westminster Choir, and other important details.

 Check our post on how to use the London Underground for more details on how to get to Victoria Station.

-There are also bus stops on Vauxhall Bridge Road and Victoria Street which service the following bus routes:
+There are also bus stops on Vauxhall Bridge Road and Victoria Street which serves the following bus routes:

 - Vauxhall Bridge Road | Neathouse Place (Stop L)